-The prophet Jeremiah gave a prophecy against the false prophets or the civil rulers of Judah as well as the priests (Jeremiah 23; 2:8).
-He pointed to the evil of the false prophets of the northern kingdom of Israel and emphasized the greater judgement upon those of the southern kingdom of Judah for their sinful condition (Jeremiah 3:6–10).
-It is noteworthy that about this same period, in the land of exile, Ezekiel also contrasted the false shepherds with the true ones (Ezekiel 34).
+The prophet Jeremiah gave a prophecy against the false prophets or the civil rulers of Judah as well as the priests (Jer.
+23; 2:8).
+He pointed to the evil of these religious leaders of the northern kingdom of Israel and emphasized the greater judgement upon those of the southern kingdom of Judah for their sinful condition (Jer.
+3:6–10).
+It is noteworthy that about this same period, in the land of exile, Ezekiel also contrasted the false shepherds with the true ones (Eze.
+34).

-These false prophets were like self-appointed speakers who, without the ruler’s permission, declared to the people in his name what they wanted to day (2 Samuel 18:22–29).
-They used in their false messages the same language of Gods prophets to deceive the people.
-The evil shepherds “fed themselves, and fed not the flock” (Ezekiel 34:8).
-So wicked had these priests and prophets become that they did their sins in the Temple, the “house of the Lord” (Jeremiah 7:8–11; 32:31–34; Ezekiel 8:3–16).
+So, wicked had these priests and prophets become that they did their sins in the Temple, the “house of the Lord” (Jer.
+7:8–11; 32:31–34; Eze.
+8:3–16).
 The hypocritical nature of the false prophets made them speak in the Lord’s name while they broke His very law.
 This was more “terrible” to Jeremiah than their public adoration of Baal.
-These spiritual leaders were so corrupt that Isaiah, Jeremiah likened them to people of the Sodom and Gomorrah (Isaiah 1:10).
+These spiritual leaders were so corrupt that Isaiah and Jeremiah likened them to the people of Sodom and Gomorrah (Is.
+1:10).

-The prophet presented (Jeremiah 23:1–8) the contrast between these false shepherds and the true ones that God will raise up.
+The prophet Jeremiah presented (ch.
+23:1–8) the contrast between these false shepherds and the true ones that God will raise up.
 He showed the difference between the true and the false prophets.
-The first rebuked the people for their sins, declaring upon them God’s judgments if they did not forsake their evil ways.
-The second calmed the people with false messages of security, which did not come “out of the mouth of the Lord” (Jeremiah 14:13).
-Whereas the true prophets carried on their work with the belief that the Lord was with them (Ps.
-73:23–26; 139:7–12), the false prophets acted as if the Lord was far and uncaring (Psalms 10:11; 73:11; 94:7).
+The true prophet first rebuked the people for their sins, declaring upon them God’s judgments if they did not forsake their evil ways.
+And they carried on their work with the belief that the Lord was with them (Ps.
+73:23–26; 139:7–12).
+But the false prophets calmed the people with false messages of security, which did not come “out of the mouth of the Lord” (Jer.
+14:13).
+And they acted as if the Lord was far and uncaring (Ps.
+10:11; 73:11; 94:7).

 In His service,